aubreyrjones/nos_link/readme.md

 You'll also need the 'trollop' rubygem.
 I use it for command-line arguments processing.
 This is the only ruby dependency.

+If you're running apt-based linux, here is the basic recipe to get up to speed.
+This may not be the ideal way to install this stuff, but it's the easiest. rpm- or source-based distros will use basically the same approach.

+    > sudo apt-get install ruby rubygems
+    > sudo gem install trollop

+On windows, I'm not entirely sure what to do.
+But, you need to install ruby from <www.ruby-lang.org> and rubygems from <rubygems.org>.
+Then you tell rubygems to install 'trollop', and you should be good to go.

+On osx...
+I have no idea.

 Usage
 -----